Back to expert network directory

 Tegus Expert Network

 Tegus is an expert network based in Chicago, where it relocated from San Francisco in 2018.
-It was started in 2016 by two brothers with backgrounds in finance and at Alphasights, an expert network.
+It was started in 2016 by two brothers with backgrounds in finance and at Alphasights, another expert network.
+Tegus runs an expert transcript library, with 100k transcripts in May 2024.
+In June 2024, AlphaSense said they'll acquire Tegus in a deal valuing the company to $930m.

 Looking to use an expert network like Tegus?
 Try these resources: